-"Once, when the shades were up...
+"Once, when the shades were up. . .
 I touched it and I stood there.
 I felt like a writer.
-I believe people can be connected like that, through things and places.
+People can be connected like that, through things and places.
 I wish everyone could see this room that way, could have that feeling."
-He did not invite me to see it that way, but perhaps it was because I had no aspirations of becoming a writer.
+He did not invite me to see it that way, perhaps it was because I had no aspirations of becoming a writer.

-"How's your mom?" my dad asked at our dinner.
-This was one of the questions he put on rotation along with, "How's Frank?" but ever since the impending marriage, which he'd heard about through me, I hadn't been asked a word about him.
+"How's your mom?" my father asked at our dinner of burgers and fries.
+This was one of the questions he put on rotation along with, "How's Frank?"
+The two spoke occasionally, but ever since the impending marriage, which he'd heard about through me, I hadn't been asked a word about him.